Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Marshak

-Simulate radiative heat transfer in high-temperature environments, particularly with participating media like gases or plasmas.
+Simulates radiative heat transfer in high-temperature environments, particularly with participating media like gases or plasmas.
 It models the absorption and emission of radiation by semi-transparent boundaries, crucial for accurately capturing radiative heat flux in such conditions.

 Marshak Fixed Temperature

-Applied to radiative heat transfer simulations where the boundary temperature is fixed and known, calculating radiative heat flux based on this temperature and material properties, suitable for controlled temperature scenarios.
+Applies to radiative heat transfer simulations where the boundary temperature is fixed and known, calculating radiative heat flux based on this temperature and material properties, suitable for controlled temperature scenarios.

 Boundary Conditions Turbulence